iwasella/su26-ai301-contribution/README.md

 ### Analysis

-There isn't really an issue, but I hope to add a new attribute.
+My goal would be adding the new volume attribute to the game Wesnoth so that people that are making campagin scenarios in the game can control the level of audio tracks they may have in the game.

 ### Proposed Solution

-I plan on going into the src/sound of the repo and looking into how they create attributes specifically for the music tag in the game.
-Then, I pla on adding the volume attribute.
+I plan on going into the src/sound and editing the functions that are in charge of playing and setting audio levels, and there I plan on adding additional checks with the volume attribute to go on top of existing audio level adjustments.

 ### Implementation Plan

-**Understand:** Adding the volume attribute to the music track involves understanding that the Wesnoth Markup Language.
+**Understand:** Adding the volume attribute to the music track involves understanding that the Wesnoth Markup Language and also having a good underestanding of the set_music_volume() function.

-**Match:** There are existing attributes under the music tag in which I can see how to better implement
+**Match:** There are existing attributes under the music tag in which I can see how to better implement an attribute, and also I can see what is going on in the existing volumen functions in the fame to see the math for how they adjust volume beforehand.

 **Plan:**
 1. Modify the files that work in relation to the sound.
 2. Add the volume attribute to controle the sound level.
+3. Include a test case on the main menu screen, so that I can instantly see how the volume is changed.
-3. Run the build everytime I make a change to see how it works.
+4. Run the build everytime I make a change to see how it works.

 **Implement:** [Branch which adds volume attribute](https://github.com/iwasella/wesnoth/tree/feature/1559-music-volume-attribute)

 **Review:**

-**Evaluate:** See if creators can modify the song volumes by running the game and running it on my own.
+**Evaluate:** Work with maintainers to make sure my code fits in with Wesnoth codebase standards, and also so that my code passes any bugs that they may find.

 ---